vk3txd/nko-antenna-brief/docs/NKO_UnUn_Testing.md

   - If the SWR is high it may also elevate the voltage.
   - I like teflon sleeving the winding wires for better insulation.
 Enamel covered wire just might be ok without sleeving - why risk it.

 ## Methods

-There are a few ways to test your 4:1 UnUn's efficiency.
+There are a few ways to test a 4:1 UnUn's efficiency.
 SWR is easy - just put a 200R resistor across the output and measure it with a VNA or SWR meter of some kind.

+**Most important and remember** - how you are testing may not equate to how the device under test performs in real life with a different load which will probably be unbalanced and reactive.

 Efficiency is a little more difficult.